gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Maddy: "I don't believe it"
     - The Gears gives her a sketch
   - "But why?"
-    - "Some of the Creators' machines will only work for a living operator, and not even for all of them"
+    - "Some of the Makers' machines will only work for a living operator, and not even for all of them"
   - "Can you get him out?"
     - "Not alone"
   - "I gotta tell---"